by: Darrell Castle

 It’s important to note that if you’re blaming a faulty car product, like an airbag that didn’t deploy, for your injury, then the car accident injury will most-likely need to be very serious to have a good case.

 When placing blame on the car products, you’re taking on the powerful and deep-pocketed car companies.
 They’ll throw a lot of money into litigation, so for the risk to be worth the reward, your injury needs to be a serious one.
 An experienced attorney can help you determine that.
+A car accident lawyer Memphis, TN motorists work with from Darrell Castle & Associates can help you recover damages from the driver who caused your injury.

 If you think you have a case, we’d love to talk to you.
 The attorneys at Darrell Castle & Associates have handled car accident cases of all shapes and sizes in Memphis for decades.
 We treat every case with the respect and integrity it’s entitled to while fighting on the client’s behalf for the compensation he or she deserves.